The Faustian Bargain

 There are days I feel like I’m the only one who hasn’t drunk the Kool-Aid.
 And there are moments I question whether holding my position is worth it.
 Sometimes it seems my friends are drifting away.
 Or, rather, they’re forgetting I exist without the virtual reminder.
 It regularly takes a week to get a response to email; whereas a text would get an instant reply.
 Also, it hasn’t gone unnoticed, that talking on the phone has become a phobia to otherwise well-adjusted, ridiculously wonderful, human beings.

 Then something comes along, reminding me why I have chosen to live a (somewhat) tech-free life.
 The Social Dilemma is one of them.
 Granted, I have a bias and would prefer that people be mindful in their use of technology and social media.
-I’m also a connection junkie.
-But this documentary goes beyond that.
+This documentary goes beyond that.
 It speaks to what is happening to the very fabric of our society.

 Ultimately, the job of living a balanced, healthy, and connected life falls on the individual.
 Guidelines give direction, but we have to do the work.
 Just as I know the importance of diet and exercise, I understand enough about the neurobiology of the human brain and the social needs of the human heart to put self-imposed limits on my exposure to the internet.